pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 )
 ```

+We see here how the re-weighting scheme for the BART based propensity scores induces a different shape on the outcome distribution than above, but still achieves a similar estimate for the ATE.

 ```{code-cell} ipython3
 ate_dist_probit = [get_ate(X, t, y, q, idata_probit, method="doubly_robust") for q in qs]
 ate_dist_df_probit = pd.DataFrame(ate_dist_probit, columns=["ATE", "E(Y(1))", "E(Y(0))"])